colleen-brown/SWMP_Trends/README.md

 **pca.R**: Principal component analysis (PCA) used to visualize relationships of all datasets.

+**correlation_matrix.R**: Correlation matrix and significance test between variables for each SWMP station.

 **stl.R**: Seasonal-trend Decomposition of Time Series by Loess.